 Tax audit representation is an important service where a tax or legal professional assists a taxpayer who is being audited by the IRS or state income tax bureau.
 Taxpayers are legally allowed to have an expert help them with an income tax audit.
-If you have an upcoming audit, the IRS and each state allows an authorized representative to present facts and evidence on your behalf.
+If you have an upcoming audit, the IRS and each state allow an authorized representative to present facts and evidence on your behalf.

 Getting Professional Tax Audit Representation

 Specific credentials are required of the representative who will assist you and these include CPAs, attorneys, and enrolled agents.
 Your audit representative will work with you before the official audit to come up with a viable strategy to defend your position.
 He or she will then prepare all the documents required by the taxing authority.
 Then on the day of the meeting, your representative will go with you and answer on your behalf.

 Most people find tax audit representation to be extremely helpful.
 You not only get a licensed professional to help complete all paperwork, but they can help you get all the right documents together to show to the taxing agency.
 Working together, you can answer all the questions and present the correct evidence to support your tax return.
 It may be possible to grant power of attorney to an attorney or your audit representative so that you don’t have to attend the audit in person.

 Negotiate and Appeal